 At The Valley Hospital Gamma Knife Center, we are frequently asked: What is the difference between the two and why has Valley chosen to acquire the Gamma Knife instead of the CyberKnife?

-The answer lies in considering the areas of focus for which we are using the Gamma Knife: specifically the brain and other parts of the head and neck.
+The answer lies in considering the areas of focus for which we are using the Gamma Knife: specifically the brain.
 Although both technologies are state-of-the-art, the Gamma Knife is considered the “gold standard” all over the world for treating cancer and non-malignant tumors and illnesses of the brain.
 Over the past 40 years -- during which time Gamma Knife technology has been refined and repeatedly improved – more than 600,000 people all over the world have undergone Gamma Knife treatment.
 Its success has been documented in 3,000 peer-reviewed articles in medical journals, which have demonstrated the Gamma Knife’s effectiveness, safety, and benefits to patients.